-If you want to gain maximum benefit from an exercise program, you should combine endurance heart-lung training with resistance muscle strength training.
-The safest way to do this is to:
+If you want to gain maximum benefit from your exercise program, you should try to do both endurance (heart-lung) activities and resistance (muscle strength) training.
+The usual way to do this is to:

-• do your endurance training with your legs such as running, walking or cycling, and
+• do your endurance training with an activity that uses primarily your legs, such as running, walking or cycling

 Researchers in Australia showed that adding a weight lifting program to cycling or running will help to improve performance only if you know that when your muscles are sore, you have to take the day off or go slow and easy (Sports Medicine, July 2017;1–14).